 How well does Streetscape perform?

 Streetscape has a good reputation for its service levels and quality of work.
-CTC receives many comments through the year from residents to compliment the flowers and plants around the town, from the Park to the roundabouts and the baskets, and about the tidiness of the town.
-Streetscape contributes to Congleton’s excellent performance in and reputation with the North West and Britain In Bloom competitions.
+CTC receives many comments throughout the year from residents to compliment the flowers and plants around the town, from the Park to the roundabouts and the baskets, and about the tidiness of the town.
+Streetscape contributes to Congleton’s excellent performance and reputation with the North West and Britain in Bloom competitions.

-In addition, Streetscape is contracted to perform services outside its immediate remit, such as:
+In addition, Streetscape is contracted to perform services outside its immediate remit, for example:

 - Litter picking services and tidying such as leaf-clearing in other Cheshire East towns.

-- Maintaining the verges and outdoor environment in new housing estates.
+- Maintaining the verges and outdoor environment on new housing estates.

-These external contracts make money for CTC.
+These external contracts provide income for CTC.
 The team has not to date sought these contracts proactively, but has acquired them by word-of-mouth referrals.
-For example, a new homes developer asked ‘who maintains the roundabouts in Congleton – we want them to come and maintain our development’.
+For example, a new homes developer asked ‘who maintains the roundabouts in Congleton? – we want them to come and maintain our development’.

 What about Sustainability?